RahulRKS01/SnapSecure2.0/README.md

 - Click "Upload" and wait for processing confirmation
 - The system will analyze the uploaded video as if it were a live stream

-##### Stream URL:
-- Enter public stream URLs for testing
-- Ensure you have proper rights to access the stream

-#### Video Configuration:
-- Adjust frame rate for optimal performance
-- Set resolution based on your network capabilities
-- Configure buffer settings for smoother playback

 ### Setting Up Regions of Interest (ROI)

 #### Access ROI Editor: